 I live in Louisville and spend many hours on the trails running or biking.
 I have lots of suggestions around town here.
-I also have some spots that I really love to use in Boulder (although Boulder does tend to be crowded and parking / finding space can be a challenge).
+I also have some spots that I love to use in Boulder (although Boulder does tend to be crowded and parking/finding space can be a challenge).
 I am happy to talk through locations with you so we can come up with the plan that works best for your family.
 If you are feeling adventurous, I love taking families into the mountains and doing a longer session somewhere with the epic Colorado views that we are so fond of here. (travel fees may apply – but so worth it).

 How do I prepare my kids?

 Feed and water them.
 Wipe their noses.
 Clean their faces.
 Have bribes on hand…. then let the magic happen!
-I will say a Sweet Cow offer following the session does help things a long with little kids.
+I will say a Sweet Cow offer following the session does help things along with little kids.
 With big kids, take everyone out to dinner or brunch and celebrate that you are all together and showered.
 When the family session flows into special family time together, everyone has more fun.
 If your little ones have lovies or special toys that will help them feel comfortable, bring them along for photos.
-If the teens are not pleased with you for interrupting their sleep, tell them how important this is to you and tell them they will appreciate having these photos some day.
+If the teens are not pleased with you for interrupting their sleep, tell them how important this is to you and tell them they will appreciate having these photos someday.

 Can I bring my dogs (or 15 chickens)?

 Heck yes.
-I love dogs in family photos, mostly because the add an element of chaos!
+I love dogs in family photos, mostly because they add an element of chaos!
 If you are worried that your dog may not be able to chill if you want photos with just the humans, it might be a good idea to bring a helper to manage your dog so you are not distracted.
 I have also been known to hold babies or dogs while taking pictures, so that is also a possibility.
-And definitely do not forget the treats and poop bags!
+And do not forget the treats and poop bags!

 How do I get my kids to listen and follow directions during our time together and not feel stressed out?

 Leave that to me.
 Do not come to your session stressed and upset with your family if you can at all help it (I’m speaking from my own experience of having my photo taken, as well as being a photographer).
 Stress doesn’t photograph well and your kids can feel it.
 If you have an evening session and drink wine, have a glass before you leave.
 Get there early so you do not feel rushed or anxious about time.
-I will work really hard to get your kids to trust me, and I have a bag of tricks for any age.
+I will work hard to get your kids to trust me, and I have a bag of tricks for any age.
 When I have you in front of my camera love on them and have fun!
-I throw out so may photos of mom and/or dad working hard to get the kids to smile… but then when it happens, mom and/or dad are looking concerned that it’s never going to happen.
+I throw out so many photos of mom and/or dad working hard to get the kids to smile… but then when it happens, mom and/or dad are looking concerned that it’s never going to happen.
 As much as possible, try to enjoy the time we have together and trust me to do all the hard work.